 - Irritable bowel syndrome

 A Perforation in the small intestine can be dangerous when the intestinal enzymes get leaked to the abdomen.
 This can lead to an infection called as peritonitis.
 Symptoms may include:

 - Increase in white blood cell count

-After the surgery the patients are advised to make a change in the diet plan.
+After the surgery, the patients are advised to make a change in the diet plan.
 They are advised to tale frequent meals in less quantity.
 The recovery of the patient from the surgery depends on the overall health condition of the patient.
 Special care should be taken to prevent any causes for infection and bleeding.
 Meditations are provided to ease the pain and discomfort after the surgery.
-Also acid suppressing meditations are provided.
-These meditations acts upon the cells lining the abdominal wall and reduces the release of enzymes and acids that helps in the digestion of food.
-It’s recommended to consult the doctor if following symptoms are visible after the surgery.
+Also, acid-suppressing meditations are provided.
+These meditations act upon the cells lining the abdominal wall and reduce the release of enzymes and acids that help in the digestion of food.
+It’s recommended to consult the doctor if the following symptoms are visible after the surgery.
 The symptoms include blood in the stool, change in bowel habits like constipation, fever, nausea, vomiting, pain during bowel movement, abdominal cramps etc.